This feature is well established and works across many devices and browser versions. It’s been available across browsers since March 2022.

 The text-emphasis-position CSS property sets where emphasis marks are drawn.
-Like ruby text, if there isn't enough room for emphasis marks, the line height is increased.
+Similar to the text rendered by the <ruby> HTML element, if there isn't enough room for emphasis marks, the line height is increased.

 text-emphasis-position: over right;